TheCloudTheory/Workout/README.md

 output outputAcrId string = acr.id
 ```
-A test for that definition could look like this:
+A test for that definition could look like this.

+### V1
 ```
 import './acr.bicep'